What is the difference between full sun and full shade?

 What can I plant in full shade?

-There are many plants that thrive with virtually no sunlight at all.
+Many plants thrive with virtually no sunlight at all.
 They have adapted to low-light conditions and will wilt in the full sun.
-Without further ado, here is a list of 7 shade tolerant perennials:

 Black Cohosh

-Black cohosh is a shade tolerant perennial that is most often grown in the backs of borders due to its height.
+Black cohosh is a shade-tolerant perennial that is most often grown in the backs of borders due to its height.
 It can bring an aura of mystery to a woodland garden by serving as a screen.
 It is easy to grow and low maintenance.

 Zones: 4 to 9